mistyunicorn/env-json-cache/README.md

 // to load json file in cache
 env.loadJson({JSON_TEST_KEY1:"value", JSON_TEST_KEY2:"value2"}, console) //you can also pass logger as second parameter

-// to load json data from json file env.loadJson("./test.json", console) //you can also pass logger as second parameter to print logs
+// to load json data from json file location internally uses fs to read the file env.loadJson("./test.json", console) //you can also pass logger as second parameter to print logs

 ```